espsrc/droplets/docs/github.md

 easy, a build-in wiki, and even space to host web pages.
 For the moment, we will focus on the specific features to solve the particular problem exposed in this section: we need to share a document with a collaborator.

-There are different platforms that can be used in a very similar way.
-We recommend that you take a look at [Gitlab](https://about.gitlab.com/), and [Bitcucket](https://bitbucket.org/product/).
-Here we will focus specifically in a Github example, but most of the instructions and ways of working are almost the same for the other platforms.

 # Share your work with a collaborator